SpherionOS/PsiphonLinux/README.md

 6. `sh plinstaller.sh` Runs the installation script

 ## Starting Psiphon
 To start Psiphon, make sure you have first installed it by using either the manual or automatic steps.
-Once that is done, ensure you are in the directory where you installed Psiphon
+Once that is done, ensure you are in the directory where you installed Psiphon by running `ls` in the terminal and verifying that there are psiphon files there.
+Once verified, the command to start Psiphon VPN with the provided config file is `./'psiphon-tunnel-core-x86_64' -config psiphon.config`.
+Once ran, Psiphon will begin running as a local proxy and the port 8081 will handle http and https requests whereas the port 1081 will handle SOCKS 4/5 requests.

+## Connecting the local Psiphon proxy
+### Firefox/Web Browsers
+When using Psiphon in a browser you need to navidate to the browser settings and locate the proxy settings for your browser.
+Once there, enter the localhost ip address with port 8081 appended to it in the proxy settings exactly like `127.0.0.1:8081` for the http and https proxy.
+Repeat the same for SOCKS 4/5 proxy except the port will be 1081 and will look like `127.0.0.1:1081`.
+To verify, search `https://whatismyipaddress.com/` and ensure that it is not the same as your original ip.